faatthy/faatthy/README.md

                             A ambitious Electronics and Communications Engineer

   # About me :
+.I'm a Electronics and Communications Engineering student at Cairo University 🎓
+.I have a keen interest in Analog and Digital Electronics  & RF attenas & Embedded Systems 👩‍💻
+.Eager to learn more and more every day 📚

 <h1 align="center">Hi 👋, I'm fathy mostafa fathy</h1>
 - 🌱 I’m currently learning **Analog,Digital Electronics and embedded Systems and Communications**